department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/BDD-Usability-test-April2021/ResearchPlan.md

 Primary criteria / Must have:

--   All Participants must be Veterans (separated from active duty).

 -   All participants must have submitted a claim with the VA in the past.

--   50% or more must have submitted (or planning to do so within the next 4 months) a claim through the BDD program.
+-   50% or more must have submitted (or planning to do so within the next 4 months) a claim through the BDD program (active service member).

 -   Participants must be on a laptop or desktop computer (mobile or tablet will not work) during the interview.